chiraggude/larabase/README.md

 ## Upcoming Features
 * Reports to be displayed in masonry-style grid and Datatables
 * Admin Console and Dashboard
-* Reports resource to be changed to News
+* Reports resource to be changed to Blog
 * Allow users to destroy their account (soft delete)
 * Profile Pictures via Gravatar
 * OAuth 1 & 2 - Login via FaceBook, Twitter, LinkedIn, Google, Microsoft, GitHub